So you’ve paid your tuition, dormitory fees, and purchased a meal plan.

-These amazing sites are aimed to provide students with Open Educational Resources, (also known as OER’s) so make education more affordable.
-There are many options so regardless of what you’re studying these sites provide an opportunity to save hundreds of dollars and are worth checking out once you get your list of required text.
+Regardless of what you’re studying, these sites provide an opportunity to save hundreds of dollars and are worth checking out once you get your list of required textbooks.

 A cloud-based medium means there’s no installation, making Bookboon one of the most efficient resources available for students in the modern era.